AI Exploration Journey

 Despite Large Language Models (LLMs)' impressive capabilities, they often struggle with hallucination, outdated information, and limited domain-specific knowledge.
 These limitations stem from their heavy reliance on pre-trained knowledge, which may lack current information or sufficient detail.

-As shown in Figure 1, a prime example can be seen when an LLM is asked a complex question that requires an understanding of intricate relationships, such as "How did the scientific contributions of the 17th century influence early 20th-century physics?"
+As shown in Figure 1, a prime example can be seen when an LLM is asked a complex question that requires an understanding of intricate relationships, such as "How did the artistic movements of the 19th century impact the development of modern art in the 20th century?"

 Traditional LLMs might produce a shallow or even incorrect answer due to their inability to grasp the nuanced relationships between entities over time.
 While RAG improves on LLMs by retrieving relevant text, it still falls short in capturing deep relational knowledge, leading to incomplete answers.
 GraphRAG addresses this issue by leveraging the structural information inherent in graphs, enabling more precise and contextually aware responses.